TyPR124/typr124.github.io/UB1.md

 But we can dig deeper.
 My next question is, precisely what does it take to make Miri happy?
 The first change is to make `x` mutable: `let mut x = 2u64;`.
 Miri still doesn't like it, which tells us it isn't *just* about whether `x` is mutable, it's also about how x is borrowed.
 In fact, if you look at the Miri error again, you'll see the phrase "in borrow stack", indicating it is tracking the borrows.
 If we think about it, even though x is declared as mutable, we only borrow it immutably, so the compiler could still assume its value is never changed.
 That would be bad.

 So let's tell the compiler we are borrowing mutable. `let x_ptr = &mut x as *const u64 as usize;`.
 Now x is mutable *and* we borrow it mutably.
-Miri, however, is still unhappy with this code and for the same reason as before.
+Miri, however, is still unhappy with this code and for the same reason as before (*See [Following Up](#Following-Up)).
 We'll try `let x_ptr = &mut x as *mut u64 as usize;` now.
 And finally, Miri is happy!
 That tells us that even though we borrow x mutably, the act of converting the mutable borrow into an immutable pointer and back is enough to cause UB.
 Good to know.

 Now that Miri is happy, we're done here, right?
 Well, no. There is still one thing I'd like to look at: `UnsafeCell`.
 Up until now, we've had UB because we wrote code in a way that allowed the compiler to make bad assumptions about our intentions.
 Every time the compiler assumes we won't change a value and we do, Miri gets mad and tells us about it. `UnsafeCell` allows us to tell the compiler to stop making assumptions about the contained value.
 Let's take a look at some code: